William E. Blackstone: Life and work

-The conference issued a call urging the great powers, including the Ottoman Empire, to return Israel to the Jews.
-Resolutions of sympathy for the oppressed Jews living in Russia were passed, but Blackstone was convinced that such resolutions – even though passed by prominent men – were insufficient.
-He advocated strongly for the voluntary resettlement of the Jewish people, suffering under virulent anti-Semitism, in Israel.
+The conference issued a call urging the great powers, including the Ottoman Empire, to give Palestine to the Zionists.
+Resolutions of sympathy for the oppressed Jews living in the Russian Empire were passed, but Blackstone was convinced that such resolutions – even though passed by prominent men – were insufficient.
+He advocated strongly for the voluntary resettlement of the Jewish people, suffering under virulent anti-Semitism, in Palestine.

 A year later in 1891, Blackstone led a petition drive that was approved by the conference.
-It was later known as the Blackstone Memorial.
-The memorial was signed by 413 prominent Christian and a few Jewish leaders in the United States.
+It was later known as the Blackstone Memorial, which was signed by 413 prominent Protestant Christian and a few Orthodox Jewish leaders in the United States.
 Blackstone personally gathered the signatures of men such as John D. Rockefeller, J.P.
-Morgan, Cyrus McCormick, senators, congressmen, religious leaders of all denominations, newspaper editors, the Chief Justice of the U.S. Supreme Court and others for the "Blackstone Memorial."
-He presented the "Memorial" to President Harrison, March 1891, calling for American support of Jewish restoration to Israel.
-His petition presaged and paralleled the later ideas of Theodor Herzl, the founder of the State of Israel, whose establishment of modern Zionism was outlined in his book, Der Judenstaat, 1896.
+Morgan, Cyrus McCormick, senators, congressmen, religious leaders of all denominations, newspaper editors, the Chief Justice of the U.S. Supreme Court, and others for the Blackstone Memorial.
+He presented the Memorial to U.S. President Benjamin Harrison in March 1891, calling for the American support of a Jewish state in Palestine, at the time an area controlled by the Ottoman Empire.
+His petition presaged and paralleled the later ideas of Theodor Herzl, founder of the modern Zionist movement, whose establishment of a Jewish state was outlined in his pamphlet Der Judenstaat (1896).

 The Blackstone Memorial read, in part: